Executive Actions

 National Institute of Standards and Technology (NIST) at the Department of Commerce #

-- NIST AI 100-1: NIST AI Risk Management Framework – On April 29, 2024, NIST released a draft publication based on the AI Risk Management Framework (AI RMF) to help manage the risk of Generative AI.
+- NIST AI 100-1: NIST AI Risk Management Framework (April 29, 2024) – NIST released a draft publication based on the AI Risk Management Framework (AI RMF) to help manage the risk of Generative AI.
 The draft AI RMF Generative AI Profile can help organizations identify unique risks posed by generative AI and proposes actions for generative AI risk management aligned with their goals.
-Developed over the past year with input from a public working group of more than 2,500 members, focusing on 12 risks and 400+ actions developers can take.
+Developed with input from a public working group of more than 2,500 members, focusing on 12 risks and 400+ actions developers can take.
 For more information check NIST’s landing page.

 National Institutes of Health #